+Seniors may use an approved personal laptop for classes in which it is required for coursework.
+The school-issued iPad must be used in all other classes.
 Students using a personal laptop at school must follow all technology policies detailed in the Student/Parent Handbook.
 Additionally, the following procedures must be followed before access to the school network is granted.
-This is for seniors only.

 - 1. Provide all required information on the student/parent agreement form. - 2.
-Ask at least one parent/guardian to read the policies and sign the student/parent agreement form. - 3.
-Provide all required information on the teacher permission form and obtain a signature from at least one teacher. - 4.
-Return the signed policy to Mr. Brewer in the Technology Office.
-This paper will be kept on
+Ask at least one parent/guardian to read the policies and sign the student/parent agreement form.

+- 3. Provide all required information on the teacher permission form and obtain a signature from at least one teacher. - 4.
+Return the signed policy to Mrs. Shanahan in the Technology Office.
+This paper will be kept on file. - 5.
+Purchase and install antivirus software on your laptop.
+A trial version is not permissible.